michaelgrosner/tribeca/README.md

 ### Manual Installation

-1. Ensure your target machine has installed node v6 or v7 (`nodejs -v`), mongodb and g++ will be installed automatically (to validate if mongodb server is running after install try `mongo --eval "print('OK')"`).
+1. Ensure your target machine has installed node v6 or v7 (see `nodejs -v`), g++ will be installed automatically.

 2. Run in any location that you wish (feel free to customize the suggested folder name `K`):
 ```